Hornet Nest Removal

 What does hornet nest removal involve?

 Hornet nest removal is a professional service that includes inspection, species identification, chemical treatment of the active colony, physical removal of the nest structure, and sealing of entry points.
 A licensed technician handles every step wearing full protective gear.
 The process typically takes one to two hours depending on nest size and location.
+We don’t trap hornets or let them fly away – we treat nests whether built from wood fiber, attached to soil, or hidden in structures.

 When is the best time to remove a hornet nest?

 Early morning or late evening works best because most worker hornets are inside the nest and less active.
 Seasonally, catching a nest in spring or early summer means dealing with a smaller colony.
 By late summer and fall, colonies reach peak population with hundreds of aggressive workers, making removal more complex and hazardous.
+Unlike a termite or rodent problem, hornet colonies also become more aggressive when food sources decline in autumn.

 Why shouldn’t I remove a hornet nest myself?

 Hornets are venomous and highly aggressive when their nest is disturbed.
 A single hornet can sting repeatedly, and an agitated colony will swarm and attack in large numbers.
 Allergenic reactions to hornet venom cause anaphylaxis in sensitive individuals.
 Professional exterminators carry the right insecticides, protective suits, respirators, and extraction tools to do the job safely.
+Don’t double your risk by attempting removal without proper training.

 How much does hornet nest removal cost?